Confusion About Heel Pain

 A condition that affects children and adults

-The bump arises most commonly in adults although can occur in adolescents.
-Known also as a retrocalcaneal exostosis and Haglund’s deformity names are often confusing.
+The bump arises most commonly in adults, although it can occur in adolescents.
+Known also as a retrocalcaneal exostosis, Haglund’s deformity names are often confusing.
 Symptoms are easier to spot because discomfort arises over the bump.
-Many shoes can irritate the location so select shoes around the heel.
+Many shoes can irritate the location, so select shoes around the heel.
 The telltale sign is the bump illustrated.
 Apart from the obvious increase in the size of the heel, the inner heel lining is worn at one point.
 Redness and tenderness can be due to simple friction or chilblains during the autumn and winter seasons.

 Remedy: Haglund’s deformity

-- If the skin is damaged this should be protected by a blister dressing or felt pad.
-Blister dressings are available from high street pharmacies often with their foot care products.
-Made from a gel this cushions and is water-resistant.
+• If the skin is damaged, it should be protected by a blister dressing or felt pad.
+Blister dressings are available from high-street pharmacies, often with their foot care products.
+Made from a gel, they cushion and are water-resistant.

-- Felt pads are often best fitted inside the shoe and should have a cavity created to take away pressure from the bump.
+• Felt pads are often best fitted inside the shoe, and a cavity should be created to relieve pressure from the bump.

-- A soft sac or bursa can form over the skin and needs protecting from friction
+• A soft sac or bursa can form over the skin and needs protection from friction.

 Remedy: general advice for heel pain